I got back from Nashville late Thursday evening, and while I was there for only two days, there is some stuff that we can talk about.

 Hotel Food – Just as bad is the cost of the hotel food.
 It knows that a lot of the guests won’t venture away from the hotel, so it was charging $8.00 for a hot dog, $14.00 for a hamburger, $12.00 for a ham sandwich, and $3.00 for a banana.

 Exhibit Hall – While not nearly as big as the one found at IBMA, there were a few interesting vendors.
 I did pick up a great t-shirt with the US flag but the stripes are violin bows.
 There were some nice new and vintage guitars, as well as banjos and a fiddle table.
-They has a second rook for exhibitors, but it was almost empty with the exception of two music schools having tables.
-It would be great if more vendors would show up for this, as people do take and interest in buying bluegrass-related swag as well as trying out different instruments.
+They had a second room for exhibitors, but it was almost empty with the exception of two music schools having tables.
+It would be great if more vendors would show up for this, as people do take an interest in buying bluegrass-related swag as well as trying out different instruments.

 Nashville Music Stores – Because of the gentrification of downtown, long-time businesses have either closed up or moved away from there.
 Carter’s Vintage Guitars is still near downtown, so you have to pay for parking to visit.
 Fortunately, two of my favorite shops, Gruhn’s Guitars and The Violin Shop, have moved to the outskirts of town and have ample free parking.
 Any guitarist visiting Nashville has to make a stop at Gruhn’s.
 It is pure Heaven in there, although everything has a high price.
 Same with The Violin Shop and fiddlers.
 However, both stores know that a lot of people come in to just admire the selection, and you can always buy a t-shirt or keychain to prove that you were there.
 Grimey’s Record Store also moved out of its original location to the East Nashville area, but I wasn’t able to get to it this time.